 For dry contact relays and switches, either provided by the CIE or by the user, we recommend using the 24V supplied circuit shown in the figure below.
 Battery backing for the LSI-16 is in most cases highly recommended and has been catered for.
 This 24V supply can also be used to feed a power source to the Alarm Inputs.
 It is not uncommon for the CIE to also provide a 24V output which can be used as well.

 Monitored Inputs/Outputs (I/O)

 Monitored Inputs/Outputs achieve their monitoring characteristic by becoming a part of a circuit.
 This circuit needs to contain a load (LED, Lamp, Sounder etc) and a connection to a power source.
-If any of the inputs/outputs on terminals 1 through 8 is unused, the input/output must be connected to an external 2.2kΩ resistor and the 10V pin or user supplied power source (to present a pseudo load to the output terminal).
+If any of the inputs/outputs on terminals 1 through 8 are unused, the input/output must be connected to an external 2.2kΩ resistor and the 10V pin or user supplied power source (to present a pseudo load to the output terminal).
 If not using a resistor to terminate the connection the maximum resistance of the circuit should be no greater than 22kΩ .

 The General Fault, PSU Fault, Protection Fault, Path Fault and External Supply Over-voltage Monitor outputs (Pins 4 to 8) are continuously monitored for:

 - Short-Circuit to ground

 In addition to the fault monitoring detection circuitry, output pins 3 - 8 are designed to produce output contact closures.